cowens87/wheather_sweater/README.md

 ## Future Functionality
 - Allow users to include a message or link when a new party is created.
 - Include movie poster on both the discover and movie details page.
-- Enable chat capability via ActionCable.
-- Utilize JavaScript to update discover methods using Ajax.
-- Allow users to add multiple hosts to a party.
 - Include a token in the email

 ## Contributing